enisz/igdb/README.md

 ### Initialize CURL Session
 ``private IGDB::_init_curl ( ) : void``<br/>
 This method creates the CURL session and sets a few additional configuration to it.

-### Stringify Options
-``private IGDB::_stringify_options ( array $options ) : string``<br/>
-This method is checking every parameter passed to it.
-Throwing Exceptions in case of errors.
-If everything is fine, the complete options array is returned as a query string.

 ### Construct URL
 ``private IGDB::_construct_url ( string $endpoint, array $options ) : string``<br/>